ayushgupta0110/Internet_technologies_2022/README.md

 # Internet_technologies_2022

-This repo contains all the example codes of IT paper
+This repository containes all code files of class exercise, practise questions and Practicals questions in Internet Technologies paper.